kyleneideck/BackgroundMusic/README.md

 # Overview

-**Background Music** gives you control over multiple sources of audio on your desktop without navigating each individual application.
-It provides the following functionalities:

 + Automatically pause/unpause your music player when other audio sources are playing/stopped
 + Per-application volume control
 + Record system audio
 + No restart required to install
-+ Runs entirely in userspace

 ##### *Note: Background Music is still in alpha.*